ADEWUMIADENIKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that delete all regular files
+a script that count the number of directories